AgainPsychoX/AquariumController/README.md

 ## TODO

-+ Chart link/button for last hour/day should show error if no data to show.
-+ Add loading/error information for line charts.
-+ Store Wi-Fi settings (SSID/password) in EEPROM.
++ Make `/config` use POST for upload, GET for reading, with nicer JSON structure.
++ Write web API docs.
 + Use SSL sessions (to avoid partially lag of cloud logger).

 	See https://arduino-esp8266.readthedocs.io/en/latest/esp8266wifi/bearssl-client-secure-class.html?highlight=WiFiClientSecure

++ Refactor files into multiple `.cpp` (to avoid recompiling everything every time).
++ Use some macro for logging instead of multiple `#if`?.
++ Minerals pumps calibration with EEPROM saving.
++ Store Wi-Fi settings (SSID/password) in EEPROM.
++ Optional color slider transformation (illusion of control, first parts of slider affect lesser part of raw value).
 + Cloud logger buffer (configurable; in such case charts could get data from status too?).
 + Store cloud logger settings in EEPROM (incl.
 URL and fingerprint).
 + Add security token to cloud communication.
++ Include cloud endpoint code (Google App Scripts) here.
 + Fit colors cycle configuration on mobile nicely, somehow.
-+ Elements dosing pumps controller.
-	- C++ (store mili-liters and interval, static calibration).
-	- Web (3 elements = 3 mL + 3 time inputs).
-	- Custom one time dosage button.
 + Circulator force run button.
-+ Include electronic board schema in docs.
 + Show total running time (from last power-on), under current time at web portal.
++ Chart link/button for last hour/day should show error if no data to show.
++ Add loading/error information for line charts.
 + Extend RTC with milliseconds (sync on start and use `millis`); Use extended RTC for smoother LEDs transitions.
-+ Optional color slider transformation (illusion of control, first parts of slider affect lesser part of raw value).
-+ Use some macro for logging instead of multiple `#if`?.
 + Use `snprintf_P` in place of `snprintf`.
 + Proper seeding code, incl.
 WiFi.
 + Add recessiveness to `prepareWebArduino`.